cdk-entest/aws-devops/README.md

 CdkTsRepositoryStack
 ```

-## Add an Inline Policy to the CodePipelineCrossAccountRole with this value
+## Policy CodePipelineCrossAccountRole]
+This allow the ProductionAccount when deploying CloudFormation can access the S3 ArtifactBucket where code for the Lambda function is stored.
 ```
 {
     "Version": "2012-10-17",